...

 Screenshot of Basmo’s main page

-These are the best Goodreads alternatives that help book lovers to track their progress, make catalogs, read reviews, and connect with other like-minded people through feedback and comments.
+These are the best Goodreads alternatives that help book lovers track their progress, make catalogs, read reviews, and connect with other like-minded people through feedback and comments.

 Each of the platforms has its own features, catalogs, and functions that cater to different types of users.
 No matter if you want a platform for a personal or private catalog, progress tracking, or a large group, you will find different platforms that are best for different types of users.